- Culinary walks

 Afterwards, feel free to stay out or head back to the hotel on what will be a full and happy stomach.

 After breakfast at the hotel, we’ll head to a bustling local market awash in produce, flowers, food, and crafts to learn about the ingredients that serve as the building blocks of Mexican cuisine.
 We’ll get a taste of what’s in season and also dabble in a light sampling of food specialties from around the market.

-After touring the market, we’ll make an exclusive visit to the nearby private home and workshop of the famous Linares family, considered to be the most important producers of Mexican folk art, to learn about the mesmerizing cultural traditions they are trying to preserve.
+After touring the market, we’ll make a private visit to the nearby home and workshop of the famous Linares family.
+This family is considered to be the most important producer of Mexican folk art, and during our visit, we’ll learn about the mesmerizing cultural traditions they are trying to preserve.

-For dinner, we’ll enjoy a paired mezcal tasting led by bottler who travels the Mexican countryside in search of small batch producers of the spirit.
-The mezcal will be paired with dishes such as Taco de cochinita piblil, Guacamole con chicharrón, Tostadas de flores de jamaica, and Quesadillas de flor de calabaza con queso.
+For dinner, we’ll enjoy a paired mezcal tasting led by a bottler who travels the Mexican countryside in search of small batch producers of the spirit.
+The mezcal will be paired with classic Mexican dishes given a creative spin.

 Today, we’ll head to Milpa Alta, a center of mole production on the outskirts of Mexico City.
 We’ll be delving deep on the subject of all things mole, learning about ingredients, production techniques, regional varieties, and how this food represents the colonial heritage of Mexico.

 On our way to Milpa Alta, we’ll stop by the home of a local villager to learn about the artisanal production of pulque, a pre-Hispanic drink made from the sap of the agave-like maguey plant.